cmoesgaard/curl/docs/MANUAL.md

     http://[2001:1890:1112:1::20]/overview.html

-When this style is used, the `-g` option must be given to stop curl from interpreting the square brackets as special globbing characters.
+When this style is used, the `-g` option must be given to stop carl from interpreting the square brackets as special globbing characters.
 Link local and site local addresses including a scope identifier, such as `fe80::1234%1`, may also be used, but the scope portion must be numeric or match an existing